SyncfusionExamples/WPF-Diagram-Examples/Samples/Port/Simple-PortCreation/README.md

 # Port creation sample
 This repository contains sample which shows how to create nodeport,connectorport and dockport to a node and connector in SfDiagram.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/port/port